grafail/git-intro-slides/.github/ISSUE_TEMPLATE.md

 > Would you recommend this workshop to a classmate?

-> How could the workshop be improed?
+> How could the workshop be improved?

 > What was your favourite part?